Schengen Information System

 (Art.
 10 of the Legislative Decree 18th may 2018 n.
 51)

-The right of the data subject to access relevant data in the Information System for the Processing of Schengen Data is provided for by Articles 41, 42 and 43 of Regulation (EC) No 1987/2006 of the European Parliament and of the Council and by Articles 58 and 59 of Council Decision 2007/533/JHA as well as by the Personal Data Protection Code and subsequent amendments and additions.
+The right of the data subject to access relevant data in the Information System for the Processing of Schengen Data is provided for by Articles 52, 53 and 54 of Regulation (EU) No 2018/1861 of the European Parliament and of the Council of 28 November 2018 and by Articles 67 and 68 of the Council of 28 November 2018 as well as by the Personal Data Protection Code and subsequent amendments and additions.

-Information is not provided when the conditions of Article 42 of Regulation (EC) No 1987/2006 of the European Parliament and of the Council are met.
+Information is not provided when the conditions provided for by Article 52 and 53 of Regulation (EU) No 2018/1861 of the European Parliament and of the Council and by article 67 of Regulation (EU) No 2018/1861 of the European Parliament and of the Council are met.

 The Data Protection Authority, in its capacity as the Authority monitoring the national section of the Schengen Information System (N.SIS), exercises control over the processing of personal data recorded in the SIS making sure, ex officio or upon request of the data subject, that the processing and use of data entered in said files do not infringe the data subject’s rights.